parrt/cs601/projects/blockingqueue.md

 All of the message buffers will be of fixed size (1024).
 Do not allocate more and more space in the buffers as you get messages.
 The producer should block when that buffer is full and the consumer should block when that buffer is empty.
 The consumer finishes when it sees the end of file sentinel object.

 The test rig launches `ThreadObserver` objects to track how much of the time our producer and consumers are blocked using a simple *sampling* technique.
 It's not perfect because, for example, if the computer is busy the overall time taken by the test will be extended.
-This would artificially reduce the ratio time our threads spent blocked.
+This would artificially reduce the ratio of time our threads spent blocked.

 The first thing you should do is read through all the source code that has been provided so you can fully understand the foundation I have provided.
 Some of you will have to go read about generic types of learning is part of the development process, as is reading other people's code.